LordNoteworthy/windows-internals/windows-internals-6th-ed.md

 These are the core components and databases that implement Windows security:
 - __Security reference monitor (SRM)__:
-    - defines the access token data structure to represent a security context,;
+    - defines the access token data structure to represent a security context;
     - perform security access checks on objects;
     - manipulate privileges (user rights), and generating any resulting security audit messages.
 - __Local Security Authority subsystem (LSASS)__:
     - local system security policy (such as which users are allowed to log on to the machine, password policies, privileges granted to users and groups, and the system security auditing settings)
     - user authentication
-    - sends security audit messages to the Event Log The Local Security Authority service (Lsasrv)
+    - sends security audit messages to the *Event Log The Local Security Authority service (Lsasrv)*
     - Lsasrv.dll is a library that LSASS loads, implements most of this functionality
 - __LSASS policy database__:
     - contains the local system security policy settings.
     - stored in the registry in an ACL-protected area under `HKLM\SECURITY`.
     - contains information like:
         - what domains are entrusted to authenticate logon attempts
         - who has permission to access the system and how (interactive, network, and service logons),